 Searching is just the first step, students still need to apply for these scholarships and compete with all the other students who used the same search websites to find the same scholarships.

-Another truth is that private college scholarships (those not awarded by the school the student is attending) generally only make a dent in the cost of attending a public university.
-Make it a scratch for attending a private school.
+Another truth is that private scholarships (those NOT awarded by the school the student is attending) generally only make a dent in the cost of attending a public university.

 Of course, that doesn’t mean students shouldn’t try for private scholarships.
 They should just make sure they understand the ratio of effort they’ll have to put in relative to the possible payout.